 A tall woman arrived with a beautiful wooden tray of artfully arranged olives and squares of goat cheese, all sprinkled with fresh herbs.
 Perched on the tray was a tiny olive fork, the sort of thing gentlefolk use to deposit a single olive on their plates.
 I gestured to the table where she could set down the tray.
 She offered an olive to me.

-The tray was held much higher than usual, so my arm loomed up just as my hand lowered to grab an olive.
-Rather than take two short steps necessary to be in range I lurched at her in one giant orangutan-ish* move.
-The approach of a short middle-aged barbarian clearly alarmed her.
-She lowered the tray in deference to my height and obvious clumsiness just as I reached down with thumb and finger in olive-gripping mode.
-That means the force I’d deemed necessary to lift one gleaming brown fruit was too much.
+I should have taken two short steps to be close enough but instead I lurched at her in one giant orangutan-ish* move.
+At the same time I lifted my arm way up, as short people have to do, in order to grab an olive.
+The approach of a middle-aged barbarian clearly alarmed her.
+She quickly lowered the tray in deference to my height and obvious clumsiness just as I reached up with thumb and finger in olive-gripping mode.
+The force I’d deemed necessary to lift one gleaming brown fruit was too much.
 My hand hit the tray.
-At least a dozen olives shot upward and scattered.
+At least a dozen olives shot scattered.
 One lump of goat cheese thwacked wetly on the table next to me.

 In my defense, I have an essential tremor that’s much worse after I’ve held anything heavy, so maybe I can blame the olive debacle on my post-chair-carrying hands.
 Probably not.
 I think is has more to do with my veeery slow adjustment to the physics on this planet.